kusti8/izzati/README.md

 * Dead simple library that is intuitive to use
 * Supports sending images back and forth and returns a simple file object on both sides
 * Uses callbacks so no large while loop
+* Supports easy to use background processes
 * Deciphers all the messages into native dictionary objects
 * Clear documentation so everything you need is in one place

 ## Samples
-Working samples include `test.py` which is the backend, `test-frontend.py` which is the backend, and a Java sample inside the Android project.
+Working samples include `tests/test.py` which is the backend, `tests/test-frontend.py` which is the backend, and a Java sample inside the Android project.

 ## Documentation